One of the things that confused me most when I started blogging was web hosting.

 If you’re making money from your blog, that’s lost revenue.

-The best web hosting service for bloggers really depends on what stage of the blogging journey you’re in.
+That said, the best web hosting service for bloggers really depends on what stage of the blogging journey you’re in.
+So, if you have a bit more experience, then I highly suggest going with SiteGround.

 The hosting providers I’ve listed above are those I know offer excellent service, so you can use them with confidence.